edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-06-03-covid-19-office-safety.md

 These considerations are an important first step in returning to work after COVID-19, one that can show employees and customers that you are actively keeping them safe at work.
 Until you have safe and thorough procedures in place, plan to keep employees at home.

-{% asset 'blog/2020-06-03-covid-19-office-safetys01.jpg'
-   alt='Until you have safe and thorough procedures in place, keep employees at home' magick:resize='670' %}
+{% picture blog blog/2020-06-03-covid-19-office-safetys01.jpg --alt Until you have safe and thorough procedures in place, keep employees at home %}

 ## Reduce potential transmission